MeryemKavak/MeryemKavak/README.md

 # 👋 Hi, I'm Meryem Kavak

-Second-year Computer Engineering student passionate about software development and AI.
-Always learning and building new ideas.
+I'm a second-year Computer Engineering student and I have a great passion for software development.
+I'm constantly learning and developing new ideas.

 ---
 <p align="center">